mohammadGh/strapi-provider-email-extra/README.md

 - **defaultProvider**: The default email provider to use for sending email.
 - **providers**: Configuration for each supported email provider.
-- **dynamicTemplates**: Configuration for localized email templates.
+- **dynamicTemplates**: Configuration for dynamic and localized email templates.

 ## Contributing